 Staying up-to-date on your car, truck, or SUV’s essential maintenance is vital any time of the year.
 Even the simplest tasks, such as changing or replacing worn-out windshield wiper blades, can help make any drive safer and more secure.

-Windshield wipers perform a vital role in maintaining visibility and keeping you safe during harsh weather conditions.
-Failing to replace your wipers before the winter can be dangerous—around 20% of the crashes each year in the USA result from adverse weather conditions such as rain, sleet, snow, slick conditions, and fog, according to data from the NHTSA[i].
+During the wintertime, replacing your wiper blades can help ensure you have the visibility you need to keep you safe during harsh weather conditions.
+In fact, failing to replace wiper blades that are damaged before the winter can be dangerous, as around 20% of the crashes each year in the USA result from adverse weather conditions such as rain, sleet, snow, slick conditions, and fog, according to data from the NHTSA.

 When to Replace Your Windshield Wipers

 While replacing your wiper blades can not only help you stay safer while out on the road, it can also help to protect your windshield.
 This is because as your rubber wiper blades begin to fail, the rubber can begin to harden or disappear.
 When this happens, or when dirt, grit, and grime get stuck between the blades and the glass, it can scratch your windshield.

 To help ensure you avoid these types of damages, be sure to keep an eye out for the signs that it may be time to replace your wiper blades.
 These can include:

 - Dirt or water left on the windshield

 - Streaks left on the windshield

 - Squeaking or juddering noises when using the wipers